NaturalHistoryMuseum/ckanpackager/README.md

 A stand-alone service that can be instructed to fetch data on a [CKAN](http://ckan.org) site using the datastore API, pack the data in a ZIP file and email the link to a given address.

-**This is work in progress and is not currently functional**

-This is useful for allowing people to download very large datasets (tested on a dataset of 3,000,000 rows), and there is a corresponding CKAN extension, [ckanext-ckanpackager](http://github.com/NaturalHistoryMuseum) ( **currently not implemented** ), which replaces the download button on resources to use the ckanpackager.
+This is useful for allowing people to download very large datasets (tested on a dataset of 3,000,000 rows), and there is a corresponding CKAN extension, [ckanext-ckanpackager](http://github.com/NaturalHistoryMuseum/ckanext-ckanpackager), to provide an alternative download button on resources.

 Features:
 - Can apply filters and full text queries to the dataset;
-- Configurable number of workers and a queuing system ensures users can control the resources used;
+- Configurable number of workers and a queuing system ensures administrators can control the resources used;
 - Data is processed as it is streamed from CKAN, so the memory usage is kept low;

 Note: ckanpackager streams the info and drops the connection as soon as it has the data it wants.
 This means your CKAN server might show broken pipe errors.
 That's fine.